Understanding Whistleblowing And Health Care Fraud Claims

 - Misrepresenting drug and medical device safety

-The False Claims Act is a federal law that prohibits fraud against the federal government, including fraud in government healthcare programs.
-Under 31 U.S.C. § 3729, a legal claim can be made against anyone who:
+According to the federal law known as the False Claims Act (FCA), anyone is prohibited from committing fraud against the U.S. government, including fraud in government health care programs.
+Under 31 U.S.C. § 3729, a legal claim can be made against someone who:

-- Knowingly presents a false or fraudulent claim for payment or approval;
+- Knowingly presents false or fraudulent claims requesting payment or approval

-- Knowingly makes or uses a false record or statement material to a false or fraudulent claim;
+- Knowingly makes or uses false records or statements pertaining to false or fraudulent claims

-- Commits other forms of fraud against the government.
+- Commits any other forms of fraud against the government

-The False Claims Act allows private individuals to file a claim on the government's behalf, known as a qui tam lawsuit.
-An individual who exposes healthcare fraud perpetrated on the government can file a lawsuit and receive a share of the damages recovered.
+The FCA allows private individuals to file a claim on the government’s behalf, known as a qui tam lawsuit.
+An individual who exposes health care fraud perpetrated on the government can file a lawsuit and receive a portion of the financial recovery.
 The process for these cases is very technical and requires a knowledgeable attorney to proceed to protect the rights of the whistleblower under the act.

-A violation of the False Claims Act provides for triple the amount of damages to the government and a penalty of up to $11,000 per claim.
+A violation of the act provides for triple the amount of damages to the government and a penalty of up to $11,000 per claim.
 An individual who files a qui tam lawsuit can receive between 15% and 30% of the proceeds of the action or settlement, depending on their level of participation in the case.

 However, if the government decides not to intervene in the case, the individual who filed the claim can still continue with the lawsuit.
 If the individual eventually wins the case or settles the case on behalf of the government, they may be eligible for a larger share of the recovered damages and penalties.

-For example, an employee who handles billing for a clinic notices a doctor submitting bills to Medicare for the treatment of patients that were never treated.
-The employee, through his or her attorney, files a claim under the False Claims Act and the government takes the case.
+For example, an employee who handles billing for a clinic notices a doctor submitting bills to Medicare for the treatment of patients who were never treated.
+The employee, through their attorney, files a claim under the False Claims Act, and the government takes the case.
 The doctor is found guilty of defrauding the government and has to pay the government $5 million in damages and penalties.
 As a result of the employee reporting the fraud and cooperating with government prosecutors, the employee could receive an award of up to 25% of the proceeds, or up to $1.25 million.